Unponderable/NGU-Rebirth-Script/README.md

 # NGU Rebirth Script

-Rebirth and Challenge script for NGU idle
+Rebirth and Challenge AutoHotKey script for NGU Idle

 Written by __Unponderable__ and __Tatsumasa__\
 Also thanks to __EvoGeek__, the genesis of much of this script